MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-manage.md

 On the **Device inventory** page, select **Go hunt** to query devices using tables like the *[DeviceInfo](/microsoft-365/security/defender/advanced-hunting-deviceinfo-table)* table.
 On the **Advanced hunting** page, query data using other schemas.

-## Sample advanced hunting queries for Enterprise IoT
+## Sample advanced hunting queries for enterprise IoT

-This section lists sample advanced hunting queries that you can use in Microsoft 365 Defender to help you monitor and secure your IoT devices with Enterprise for IoT security.
+This section lists sample advanced hunting queries that you can use in Microsoft 365 Defender to help you monitor and secure your IoT devices with enterprise IoT security.

 ### Find devices by specific type or subtype